ACINQ/eclair/source/index.html.md

 ```

 Pays a **BOLT11** invoice.
 In case of failure, the payment will be retried up to `maxAttempts` times.
-Default number of attempts is read from the configuration.
-The API works in a fire-and-forget fashion where
+The default number of attempts is read from the configuration.
-the unique identifier for this payment attempt is immediately returned to the caller.
-It's possible to add an
+The API works in a fire-and-forget fashion where the unique identifier for this payment attempt is immediately returned to the caller.
-extra `externalId` and this will be returned as part of the [payment data](#getsentinfo).
+It's possible to add an extra `externalId` and this will be returned as part of the [payment data](#getsentinfo).

 When `--blocking=true` is provided, the API will instead block until the payment completes.
 It will return either the payment preimage (if the payment succeeded) or failure details.